evelinad/cil-1/clustering.md

 * EM soft assignments
 * Stronger in that they estimate ovariances and not only means
-* EM where covariance matrices are assumed to be fixed to $\epsylon I$, when $\epsylon\rightarrow0$, the algorithm tends to hard assignment to clusters reduces to k-means
+* EM where covariance matrices are assumed to be fixed to $\epsilon I$, when $\epsilon\rightarrow0$, the algorithm tends to hard assignment to clusters, i.e. it reduces to k-means.
 * Slower
 * k-means can be used o initialize EM